Manuel-Aragon/snake_clone/README.md

 # Clone of Snake Game using C++
-# by Manuel Aragon
+## by Manuel Aragon

-# To compile
+### To compile
-run the command "make"
+-run the command "make"<br>
-run the command "./snake"
+-run the command "./snake"

-This program was tested on MacOS and Linux.
+This program was tested on MacOS and Linux. <br>
-There is no garuntee that it will work on windows.
+It may or may not work on Windows.